Azure/modern-web-app-pattern-dotnet/README.md

 azd env set AZURE_LOCATION <pick_a_region>
 ```

-(Optionally) Set your principal name:
+(Optionally) Set your principal name (If you don't, your user will be named "Developer" in the SQL database for development deployments):

 ```pwsh
 azd env set AZURE_PRINCIPAL_NAME (Get-AzContext).Account.Id